22 Jump Street: Production

 On March 17, 2012, Sony Pictures announced that it was pursuing a sequel to 21 Jump Street, signing a deal that would see Jonah Hill and Michael Bacall return to write a script treatment that would be again developed by Bacall and undergo rewrites by Oren Uziel and Rodney Rothman.
 The film was originally scheduled to be released on June 6, 2014.
 On May 8, 2013, it was announced that the film would be pushed back a week until June 13, 2014.
 In June 2013, it was announced the film would be titled 22 Jump Street.
 In July 2013, Phil Lord and Christopher Miller confirmed they would return to direct the film.
 On September 6, 2013, Amber Stevens joined the cast of the film.
 On September 27, 2013, Kurt Russell mentioned that his son Wyatt turned down a role in The Hunger Games sequels to star in 22 Jump Street.
-Principal photography began on September 28, 2013, in New Orleans, Louisiana, with shots in San Juan, Puerto Rico as well (acting for the shots in the movie as the spring break in "Puerto Mexico") and ended on December 15, 2013.
+Principal photography began on September 28, 2013, in New Orleans, Louisiana, which was also followed by location shots in San Juan, Puerto Rico (standing in for the fictional "Puerto Mexico" for the spring break scenes), and ended on December 15, 2013.
 On-campus scenes featuring the fictional MC State were filmed on the uptown campus of Tulane University.

-According to Phil Lord and Christopher Miller in the home release commentary, they wanted Cate Blanchett for the end credits sequence in a cameo as a follow-up to the carte blanche joke, but she was busy with Carol, The Monuments Men and How to Train Your Dragon 2.
+According to Phil Lord and Christopher Miller in the home release commentary, they wanted Cate Blanchett for the end credits sequence in a cameo appearance as a follow-up to the carte blanche joke, but she was busy with Carol, The Monuments Men and How to Train Your Dragon 2.

 The end titles, featuring satirical concepts for an ongoing series of Jump Street films and merchandise, were designed by the studio Alma Mater.